isomerpages/cris-precise/index.md

       image: /images/Resources/In The News/14th_Plenary_KV__11_Feb_2026___1_.jpg
       alt: Image alt text
   - infopic:
+      title: Finding the Right Medication
+      id: infopic
+      button: Read more
+      url: /research-in-the-real-world-taking-precision-medicine-to-patients/
+      image: /images/For Everyone/Voices and
+        Stories/02_Patient_Story_PGx_Patient_image.png
+      alt: Image alt text
+      subtitle: WHAT'S NEW
+      description: “Genetic testing ensures you receive the most effective medication without unnecessary delays — especially when it is needed the most.”
+  - infopic:
       title: More Than a Gut Feeling
       subtitle: WHAT'S NEW
       id: infopic